 What this goal means

-Companies depend on the goodwill and health of the communities in which they operate, and must ensure their presence does nothing to undermine their wellbeing.
+Every business depends on the goodwill, health and resilience of the communities in which it operates, and must ensure its presence does nothing to undermine their wellbeing.

 Future-Fit companies take all steps possible to ensure their presence does not negatively impact surrounding communities.
 The emphasis here is on putting in place appropriate mechanisms to pre-empt, identify, assess and manage community concerns, so that potentially serious issues and legitimate grievances do not go unaddressed.